RocketFlash/CAP_augmentation/README.md

 # "Cut and paste" augmentation

 Repository contains easy to use Python implementation of "Cut and paste" augmentation for object detection and instance and semantic segmentations.
 The main idea was taken from [Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation](https://arxiv.org/pdf/2012.07177v1.pdf) and supplemented by the ability to add objects in 3D in the camera coordinate system using a Bird's Eye View Transformation (BEV).
+Easy to use with [albumentations](https://github.com/albumentations-team/albumentations)

 <figure>
   <img src="./example_images/all.png"></img>